 Work closely with other CoC committees to implement COC Scoring criteria using the approved scoring templates for new and renewal project applications based on priorities established by COC and by HUD.

-Once new and renewal projects are scored and ranked, the Selection Committee will provide each project score back to the CA for review and tiering which will then be forwarded to the CoC for review and approval to be included in the application submission.
+Once new and renewal projects are scored and ranked, the Selection Committee will provide each project score back to the CA for review and tiering, as established by HUD, which will then be forwarded to the CoC for review and approval to be included in the application submission.

 New Projects Scoring Process

-If funding is available for new projects, new will be required to submit their proposed applications through the HUD Application process outlined by the CoC.
+If funding is available for new projects, new projects will be required to submit their proposed applications through the HUD Application process outlined by the CoC.
 All new projects shall be scored based on their application, using the approved CoC Project Scoring templates and established Selection and ranking process.
 Ranking of applications will be based on the scoring results and adjusted as appropriate to address CoC and HUD priorities and to maximize funding by the CoC during the ranking approval process.

 New Project Scoring Criteria